sergei-dyshel/vscode-qcfg/README.md

 One way to select it is to use "Go to location" by pressing `Cmd+Shift+G`.

+## Build

+The extension uses some binary packages (e.g. `tree-sitter`, `re2`, `nodegit`).
+In order to keep up with pace at which VScode updates to newer Electron version I need to maintain my own forks of them and sometimes do tricks in order to install them.

+### Installing from tarballs

+Some packages can't be installed directly from git because they require some packaging step.
+The flow for upgrading this packages:

+- Checkout the package and build it locally, with proper version of Electron.
+- Run `npm pack` to generate `.tgz` archive.
+- Copy archive to `local` dir in extension's root dir.
+- Remove entry in lock file.

 # Future plans

 - More features!